KontrollFreek/DerBotster/README.md

-# DerServer
+# DerBotster

-This is DerServer, a Discord bot for the DerServer by DerModster.
+This is DerBotster, a Discord bot for the DerServer by DerModster.
 This bot is currently in development, being developed by KontrollFreek#0643 and Catster ♡#1000
 This is the Source Code for the bot, so you know how everything works.

 # REMINDER